-The tax basis of the shares of HEICO Common Stock received by the optionee upon exercise of a non-qualified option will be equal to the amount paid as the exercise price plus the amount, if any, includable in his or her gross income as compensation income.
+The tax basis of the shares of HEICO Common Stock or Class A Common Stock received by the optionee upon exercise of a non-qualified option will be equal to the amount paid as the exercise price plus the amount, if any, includable in his or her gross income as compensation income.
 The holding period for such shares will commence on the date of exercise.
-On the subsequent sale (or other disposition) by the optionee of the shares of HEICO Common Stock received upon the exercise of a non-qualified option, any gain realized on such sale or disposition would give rise to taxable income.
+On the subsequent sale (or other disposition) by the optionee of the shares of HEICO Common Stock or Class A Common Stock received upon the exercise of a non-qualified option, any gain realized on such sale or disposition would give rise to taxable income.